 The Frog-monitoring Project

-· Kuranda Envirocare provides the rest of the training
+- A Kuranda Envirocare site monitor will provide the rest of the training on site

 Volunteers identify frogs, primarily by their calls.
-We also encourage YOU to listen out for the three target frogs identified by these calls [link] and we would love it if you reported your location, time and date to us. [link to contact information]
+We also encourage YOU to listen out for the three target frogs we are particularly interested in - Litoria myola, Litoria serrata, Litoria dayii

-Kuranda Envirocare will coordinate the monitoring and manage the data.
+Kuranda Envirocare are coordinating the monitoring and collation of the data.
 Both Kuranda Envirocare and Dr Hoskin will collaborate on analysing trends in the data.
-This grant will initiate the monitoring and fund the first 3 years and the project has been continued unfunded for a further 3 years to 2019.
+The MBZ grant initiated the monitoring and funded the first 3 years and the project has been continued unfunded for a further 3 years to 2019.
 We expect we will be able to continue basically unfunded for 10 years to 2013.

 This will be the first long-term community frog-monitoring project that we know of in Australia and certainly northeast Queensland.
 Why are we focusing on Frogs rather than other species?